Shake before use: universal enhancement of quantum thermometry by unitary driving

-where $\FQof{\pi_0}$ is the equilibrium value and $\It$ quantifies the strictly non-negative contribution arising from the unitary driving.
-A general conclusion following from \cref{eq:main} is that any temperature-dependent unitary driving not only amplifies the general accuracy but also enables the shift-and-shape of the QFI profile across temperatures, effectively relocating the thermometer’s high-sensitivity region to any desired range.
-This result holds for arbitrary finite-dimensional probes with full-rank initial states and can be naturally extended to more general settings.
+where $\FQof{\pi_0}$ is the equilibrium value and $\It$ quantifies the non-negative contribution arising from the unitary driving.
+A general conclusion following from \cref{eq:main} is that temperature-dependent unitary drivings implemented on thermalized probes also enable the shift-and-reshape of the QFI profile across temperatures, effectively relocating the thermometer’s high-sensitivity region to any desired range.
+This result holds for arbitrary finite-dimensional probes initially in a full-rank equilibrium state.
+Extensions to more general regimes (e.g., infinite-dimensional systems, rank-deficient or non-equilibrium initial states), although possible, lie beyond the scope of this work.
 Although exemplified in the context of thermometry, our result extends directly to quantum estimation theory at large, providing a benchmark for precision enhancement in driven quantum systems.

 \paragraph*{Equilibrium thermometry. --} In order to determine the temperature $(\beta^*)^{-1}$ (in units where $k_B = 1$) of a target sample, acting as a thermal bath, the minimal strategy is to infer it from a probe (i.e. the thermometer) that has interacted with it until thermalization has occurred.
 Owing to the so-called ``zero-th law"~\cite{book:Planck_Thermo, book:Callen_Thermo} of Thermodynamics, such thermalization process in fact generally encodes the temperature $\beta$ of a generic sample into the probe, leading to the definition of a smooth one-parameter statistical manifold $\{\piZero\}_\beta$, with $\piZero = e^{-\beta H_0}/Z_0$ being the Gibbs state of the probe with respect to its bare Hamiltonian $H_0$.
 Within local quantum estimation theory, the maximum achievable precision in inferring the true value of the parameter $\beta = \beta^*$ for any unbiased estimator $\hat{\beta}$ based on $n$ independent measurements is set by the quantum Cramér-Rao bound